pabliqe/slugtenberg/README.md

    └─ *(.scss|.sass|.css)
       └─ Styles parsed as CSS, minimized and compiled into {{ config.stylesLink }}
 ```

-## Database-Free

-Files and folders are the backbones of our slug system.
-Filenames are used to internally link views, media and information to an unique URL Slug for public access.

-Each time you create a page file ending on `.html|.liquid` Slugtenberg will automatically attach any data or media file that share the same folder and/or name.
-This way, if you have `/src/slugs/index.liquid`, you can create an `index.json` or `index.yml` to handle data for that specific page inside.

-To make global data be available on every page file, add your variables on `/config[-dev]?.yml` or put a CSV file in `/src/data/` to access it from any page view.

 ## Getting started
 This instructions assume you have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [Node](https://nodejs.org/es/download/), [Gulp](https://gulpjs.com/docs/en/getting-started/quick-start/) installed and updated on your machine.